 I am a compassionate educator with a love for teaching and writing.
 Presently, I teach at Worcester State University and Clark University.
 I am currently completing my MFA in Creative Nonfiction at New England College, graduating in July 2023.

 My 20-plus years of teaching experience include K-12 public education and higher education.
 My first career began as a librarian and library teacher in K-6 and later 7-12 teaching information curation, style and citation workshops, research skills and strategies and more.
 As I continued teaching, I began adding high school teaching experience to my repertoire.
 I have taught 8th grade Language Arts, and high school English courses including MCAS preparatory, Dystopian Literature and Film and Creative Writing.
 Currently, I teach college-level composition. literature, and creative writing courses.

-Besides her two master’s degrees, Heather also has 46 additional graduate-level credits in literature and creative writing from the University of Rhode Island.
-Her scholarly interests include the History of the Essay, Creative Nonfiction, and Human-Animal Relationships in Memoir and Autobiography.
-Her own essays and poems have appeared in the Bennington Review, Doctor T.J.
+My scholarly interests include the History of the Essay, Creative Nonfiction, and Human-Animal Relationships in Memoir and Autobiography.
+My work has appeared in asap/J, The Carolina Quarterly, Soundings East, Bennington Review, Doctor T.J.
 Eckleberg Review, 580 Split, and other fine places.
-Besides writing, teaching, and studying, Heather enjoys traveling, and spending time with friends and family, especially her son.
+Besides writing, teaching, and studying, I enjoy traveling, and spending time with friends and family, especially my son.